SBU-COSMOLIKE/cocoa_lsst_les/README.md

         $(cocoa) cd ./cocoa_les
         $(cocoa) tar xf data.xz

-Git ignores the `data` folder (because of our `.gitignore` file) because the covariance files are too large not to be handled by Git-LFS.
+Git ignores the `data` folder (thanks to `.gitignore`) because the covariance files are too large not to be handled by Git-LFS.
 Git-LFS costs money, so we compress the folder using the `xz` [f]ile format](https://tukaani.org/xz/format.html).

-:four: **Step 4 of 7**: go back to Cocoa main folder, and activate the private python environment
+:four: **Step 4 of 7**: go back to the Cocoa main folder, and activate the private Python environment

         $(cocoa) cd ../
         $(cocoa) source start_cocoa